Jackpot, Nevada

-Jackpot is an unincorporated community and census-designated place (CDP) in Elko County, Nevada, United States.
+Jackpot is an unincorporated community and census-designated place (CDP) in the western United States, located in Elko County, Nevada.
 The population was 855 as of the 2020 census.
-Located less than 1 mi from the Idaho border on US 93, Jackpot has been a popular casino gaming destination for residents of Idaho and other neighboring states since its founding.
+Located less than 1 mi south of the Idaho border on US 93, Jackpot has been a popular casino gaming destination for residents of Idaho and other neighboring states since its founding.

-Jackpot is located 47 mi south of Twin Falls, Idaho, a city of approximately 50,000.
+Jackpot is located 47 mi south of Twin Falls, a city of approximately 50,000.
 Although officially part of the Elko micropolitan area, Jackpot is often considered part of the Greater Twin Falls region.

 In addition to its casino industry, Jackpot has its own schools, golf course, and post office.
 Its elevation is approximately 5200 ft above sea level.

 Jackpot observes Mountain Time, along with other Idaho border towns such as Jarbidge, Mountain City and Owyhee, due to its economic ties with the Magic Valley region of southern Idaho.
 The Nevada Department of Transportation and Federal Aviation Administration recognize this local unofficial observance.